sjaehn/BWidgets/BWidgets/README.md

 switched on and off by `setValueVisualizable()`.
 The position of the label is set by `setValuePosition()` and returned by `getValuePosition()`.

+Some additional fine tuning can be performed at compile time by the definition of the macros `BWIDGETS_DEFAULT_XXX_XSPACING` and `BWIDGETS_DEFAULT_XXX_YSPACING` (with XXX being the capitalized widget name).

 ### Other widget-specific attributes and decorations